The Denver Scholarship Foundation makes college possible for thousands of Denver Public Schools graduates each year.

 Before coming to DSF, Nelson worked in nonprofits, financial services, internet, web hosting, and e-commerce industries.
 She began her career as a CPA with Ernst & Young.
 She has also provided finance and accounting for Western Union, High Speed Access, and Verio and served as the CFO for Omnex Group, Inc., a New Jersey based company.
 Nelson currently serves as the Vice Chair of the South Metro Denver Chamber of Commerce Small Business Development Center.
 Before coming to DSF, Nelson operated her own company specializing in CFO consulting with small businesses across the US.
 Nelson provided clients with CFO level support, facilitated relationships with key third parties, and provided financial planning, analysis and reporting.

-Rana Tarkenton has been with DSF since 2008 and currently serves as the deputy director for programs.
+Rana Tarkenton has been with DSF since 2008 and currently serves as the deputy executive director.
 She formerly served as the director of DSF’s College Success Services.
 As deputy director for programs, Tarkenton oversees DSF’s three-part program to help students succeed in college.

 Tarkenton has a master’s degree in higher education administration from Harvard University, and before joining DSF, she helped develop college access and scholarship programs at College in Colorado, Colorado GEAR UP and CollegeInvest.
 Tarkenton’s professional activities include service as an executive board member of the Rocky Mountain Association for College Admission Counseling, an advisory committee member of the Colorado Counselor Corp Grant Program and an executive council member and past chairwoman of the Colorado Statewide ACT Council.